corbenshiro/socialyoti-task/README.md

 * Somehow call the API in the controller (middleware) instead of Axiom (Axiom is nice though)
 * Make it look nicer

-#### Before you or even I can use this project: I need to get the compiled JavaScript to properly call Winston 3 (contemplating downgrading back to Winston 2 which is still a supported package: https://github.com/winstonjs/winston/tree/2.x)
+#### Before you or even I can use this project: I need to get the compiled JavaScript to properly call Yoti (check logs/welp for more info)

 ## Bugs